Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan Bar Review

 When considering which bar review course to take, Kaplan is one of the first names that comes to mind.
-They offer comprehensive bar prep classes in every state, each with a robust curriculum, detailed lessons, and mountain of practice material.
-But does a prestigious name, abundance of resources and history of success with other students mean this course is right for you?
-We take a close look at the Kaplan Bar Review course and rate all of its features in this detailed guide.
+After all, they are one of the big three, right alongside Themis and BARBRI.
+With an appealing price point, included live online seminars, and a mountain of practice material, they have a lot going for them.
+But is this bar exam course right for you?
+We take a close look at the Kaplan Bar Review course and grade out all of its features in this detailed guide.

 Given that this is a detailed review which covers a multitude of topics, we’ve added jump-to links above for easy navigation